@CHEWY

 “Frequency nudges”

-Since customers didn’t like, and weren’t used to interacting with frequency, I proposed with intercept them during moments where they were signaling an issue when their current frequency.
+Since customers didn’t like, and weren’t used to interacting with frequency, I proposed we intercept them during moments where they were signaling an issue with their current frequency.
 My proof of concept example was immediately after a customer has “skipped” their order, and had done so multiple times recently.

 Early wireframes showing potential intercepts for customers, asking them to engage with their order frequency.